SanaMegabytes/megabytes-security-model/README.md

 // Rationale: discourages short-term 51% style depth pushes without breaking convergence. consensus.nReorgPenaltyFactor      = 3;

+//“The DAG soft mode is a safety fallback, not a normal operating mode.” consensus.blueSoftFactor = 0.50; // 50% blue ratio when DAG strict is not ready

 // ============================================================================
 // DAG / TIP SELECTION